nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     - Navigate to the folder where `GetJackd.jar` is saved and run `java -jar GetJackd.jar` in your terminal
 2. Shutdown
     - enter `bye` to exit the app.

+### Clearing all workouts or exercises

+1. Clearing all workouts
+   - Prerequisites: List all workouts using the `list` command.
+Multiple workouts in list.
+   - Test Case: `clear workout`
+   - Expected: All workouts in the application is deleted.
+List is empty.
+   - Test Case: `clear workout` inside workout mode
+   - Test Case: `clear workout 1`
+   - Expected: No workouts deleted.
+Error details shown in the output.
+   - Test Case: `c`

+2. Clearing all exercises in a specified workout
+   - Prerequisites: List all exercises in a workout using the `display` command.
+Multiple exercises in list.
+   - Test Case: `clear exercise 1`
+   - Expected: All exercises in the first indexed workout is deleted.
+List is empty.

 ### Saving data